MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

    :::image type="content" source="./media/get-started-prompt-flow/create-aoai-connection.png" alt-text="Screenshot of the chat playground showing the Key and Endpoint for an Azure OpenAI resource." lightbox = "./media/get-started-prompt-flow/create-aoai-connection.png":::

-   For more information about Microsoft Entra ID authentication, see [How to configure Azure OpenAI Service with Microsoft Entra ID authentication](/azure/ai-services/openai/how-to/managed-identity).
+   For information about Microsoft Entra ID authentication, see [How to configure Azure OpenAI Service with Microsoft Entra ID authentication](/azure/ai-services/openai/how-to/managed-identity).

 1. After you fill out all fields, select **Save** to create the connection.

-1. The connection must be associated with a deployment before you can create and run the LLM nodes in the example flow.
+1. The connection must be associated with a deployment before you can run the LLM nodes in the example flow.
 To create the deployment, see [Deploy a model](/azure/ai-services/openai/how-to/create-resource#deploy-a-model).

 ## Create and develop your prompt flow

 In the **Flows** tab of the **Prompt flow** home page, select **Create** to create the prompt flow.
 The **Create a new flow** page shows flow types you can create, built-in samples you can clone to create a flow, and ways to import a flow.

-### Clone from sample
+### Clone from a sample

 In the **Explore gallery**, you can browse the built-in samples and select **View detail** on any tile to preview whether it's suitable for your scenario.